imTHAI/docker-qbittorrent-filebot/README.md

 - Set your PUID and PGID according to your system.
 The default values (99/100) are for unRAID's nobody/users.
 - The {plex} format will organize files into specific folders (Movies, TV Shows, Music).
 Adjust if needed.
 - Using {plex.id} instead of {plex} includes the numeric ID in the folder name, which is more machine-friendly.
 - FILEBOT_ACTION is set to "copy" by default.
 Be aware of the implications when changing this setting.
+See below.
 - Add your Filebot license file (psm file) to /data/filebot folder and restart the container.
 - Default qBittorrent login is "admin".
 A new password is generated at each startup (check logs) until you set a permanent one.
 - To customize the fb.sh script, set custom=1 inside the script to prevent overwriting on restart.